Keycloak

 boolean

-realm (producer)
+realm (common)

 Keycloak realm, the default is master because usually all the operations are done starting from the master realm.